NucciTheBoss/hpc-workshop/docs/ldap.md

 ## Letting everyone else know about user `test`

 Now we need to set up all the other nodes so that they know about user `test`.
 To accomplish this, we will use the *System Security Services Daemon*, also known as SSSD.
 First, we need to grab the IPv4 address of the `ldap-0` node.
-Execute the following command on your system:
+Execute the following command on your system.
+Note that you will need to run this command in a terminal window outside `ldap-0`:

 ```text
 $ lxc list -c n4 -f compact | grep ldap